DreHenri/tryhackme/CTFs/Res.md

     Tools used: nmap, redis-cli, xxd

     Lessons learned: [Used Redis to drop a PHP reverse shell in the web root by abusing CONFIG and SAVE; xxd was incorrectly SUID — uncommon and dangerous.
     Misconfigurations are low-hanging fruit — but they’re often all it takes.]
-    Lessons learned: [Add reflections]